krono-safe/corunners-example/README.md

 1. the path to the CMM script;
 2. the path to the output file in which the measures will be dumped.

+## Additional environment variables

+ These are not used for the base tasks tests (flash, flash2, G, H and U), and only drive the generation of the results
+ - NO_SEP will make all the plots be printed on the same graph
+ - IGN is a semi-column separated list allowing to ignore some tests on the graphs (This variable should no be set by the user (as there are always overridden by the run script).).

 ## License